solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 the tower consensus algorithm with the new votes.

-N should be large enough to enforce a lockout that spans a full epoch.
+2^N slots should be large enough to enforce a lockout that spans a full epoch.
 2^22 * 400ms is roughly 20 days, so 22 is a good choice for N.

 * vote 0: 0
 * vote 1: 0, 1
 * vote 2: 0, 1, 2

+One epoch is the practical slashable range, due to the fact that stakes can change delegation one epoch.

 ## Proof that Validator violated a Lockout

 Given two votes A and B to determine whether they are slashable, the protocol is: